CCurl/c4/README.md

-# c4: a Forth system inspired by Tachyon and ColorForth
+# c4: A portable Forth system inspired by ColorForth and Tachyon

-## Tachyon's influence on C4
-In C4, a program is a sequence of WORD-CODEs. <br/>
-A WORD-CODE is a 32-bit unsigned number (a DWORD). <br/>
-Primitives are assigned numbers sequentially from 0 to **BYE**. <br/>
-If a WORD-CODE is less than or equal to **BYE**, it is a primitive. <br/>
-If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
-If it is between **BYE**, and $E0000000, it is the code address of a word to execute. <br/>

-## ColorForth's influence on C4
+## ColorForth's influence on c4
-C4 supports control characters in the whitespace that change the state.<br/>
+c4 supports control characters in the whitespace that change the state.<br/>
-C4 has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
+c4 has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
-C4 also supports the standard state-change words.<br/>
+c4 also supports the standard state-change words.<br/>
+c4 has 'A' and 'T' stacks, inspired by ColorForth's 'a' register.<br/>

 | Ascii | Word  | State | Description|
 |:--    |:--    |:--    |:-- |